p1486/wrm/README.md

-# Wrm - A file deletion utility
+# Wrm - A file deletion utility for Unix like operating systems

 ![example](./images/example1.png)